dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-guidance/dotnet-guidance-error-model.md

 ## BadRequest

 Describes a bad request field.
-Contains collection of `DaprBadRequestDetailFieldViolation`, which each has `Field` (the offending field in request e.g. 'first_name') and
+Contains collection of `DaprBadRequestDetailFieldViolation`, which each has `Field` (the offending field in request, e.g. 'first_name') and
-`Description` (further information detailing the reason e.g. "first_name cannot contain special characters").
+`Description` (further information detailing the reason, e.g. "first_name cannot contain special characters").

 ## ErrorInfo

 Details the cause of an error.
-Contains three properties, `Reason` (the reason for the error, which should take the form of UPPER_SNAKE_CASE e.g. DAPR_INVALID_KEY), `Domain` (domain the error belongs to e.g. 'dapr.io'), and `Metadata`, a key value based collection of futher information.
+Contains three properties, `Reason` (the reason for the error, which should take the form of UPPER_SNAKE_CASE, e.g. DAPR_INVALID_KEY), `Domain` (domain the error belongs to, e.g. 'dapr.io'), and `Metadata`, a key/value-based collection with further information.

 ## Help